-The proposed development would result in the removal of approximately 2.1 ha of potential East Lynne Midge Orchid habitat.
-While this is the case, the undertaking of the Proposal would not disturb, remove, modify or fragment any habitats critical to the life cycle requirements of the East Lynne Midge Orchid.
+The Proposal would not disturb, remove, modify or fragment any habitats critical to the life cycle requirements of the East Lynne Midge Orchid.
 Therefore, it is not considered that the Proposal would have a significant impact on this threatened species, its population or habitat.